kzkaed/ccs-idea-te-conference/README.md

 ## Testing

 To run all (Clojure) tests use `lein spec`.
 To run them automatically for development, use `lein spec -a` (after running all tests once, this will block and rerun the relevant ones as the code is being modified).

+## Recipe

+COD WITH GREEN OLIVES - CALABRIA

+2 lbs. cod

+2/3 cup extra virgin olive oil

+2 garlic cloves, minced

+2/3 cup pitted green olives, chopped

+1 tbsp. chopped flat-leaf parsely

+Salt

+Clean and gut the cod and cut it in somewhat thick slices. * In a pan, heat the olive oil and cook the garlic, then add the olives and cook for 10 minutes * Add the fish, and when they are nearly cooked through, taste for salt and springle with parsely.
+Serve immediately.

+## Questions and Next Steps

+What other data-structures could be used to represent this abstraction?

+What further transformations could be made on ingredients?

+Can you write an algorithm that gives a result that adjusts the recipe, given an amount of cod or other ingredients?

+    Input : amount of cod
+    Output : pretty print of recipe adjusted